Multilingual Projects on the NLG Platform

 # The Setup of Multilingual Projects

 - Copying Logics: Multilingual projects can be set up in such a way that the conditions and logics are developed in one language and then copied and adapted for the second (third, fourth, etc.) language.
-This works quite well, but can lead to double maintenance effort if changes are still made to the logics after copying in the main language.
+This works quite well, but can lead to additional maintenance effort if changes are still made to the logics after copying in the main language.

 - Managing centrally: The slightly different method of setting up the logics in a main language and apply the logics and conditions to the subordinated languages as well has proven to be the most efficient way of handling multilingual projects.